TradeControl/tradecontrol.github.io/index.md

 - Capture and analyse comprehensive [management data]({{ site.url }}/tutorials/powerbi) to take control of production and finances
 - A future-proof option that enables global trading in [crypto-currency]({{ site.url }}/bitcoin)

+## ASP.NET Core Web App

+For businesses that just want to eliminate accountancy fees using their mobile phones, a [secure web interface]({{ site.url }}/tutorials/installing-web) can be accessed from any device or browser.
+There is a richer presentation when accessing data via a tablet or workstation, but the functionality is identical.

+Your existing website may be compatible.
+However, web service providers offer ASP.NET Core specific services starting at 1 GBP pcm.
+You can also install into Azure App Services on Linux and Azure SQL, enabling you to interact with your business data from both the web or 365.

-## Scalable Solution
+## Scalable Solution for Office 365

-You can begin with a [local single-user installation]({{ site.url }}/tutorials/installing-local) for generating [Company Accounts]({{ site.url }}/accounts), then grow into the multi-user environment.
-The Trade Control core algorithms are implemented in Azure Sql, scalable to any practical degree.
+You can begin with a free [local single-user installation]({{ site.url }}/tutorials/installing-local), then grow into a multi-user environment.
+The Trade Control core algorithms can be implemented in Azure Sql, scalable to any practical degree.
 The network interfaces are coded in c#.
 These are P2P networks, and hence global in their extent.
 Windows Virtual Desktop installed in Azure supports hundreds of users.

 ## Free Software